 In addition, it has been declared a World Heritage Site by UNESCO, along with the Camino del Norte, thanks to its cultural and natural value.

-The Primitive Way passes through places of historical and scenic interest that immerse you in the essence of Galicia and Asturias.
+You will pass through places of historical and scenic interest that immerse you in the essence of Galicia and Asturias.
 Here are some of the highlights:

 This section, between Pola de Allande and Berducedo, is one of the most demanding but also the most rewarding.
 It offers spectacular views from the top of the port, reaching 1,100 meters of altitude.